Custom Search

 Air valves are necessary for evacuating air during start-up.

-The system is simple but the heat emission in radiators or in heat exchangers are hard to control.
+The system is simple but the heat emission from radiators or in heat exchangers is hard to control.
 Modulating the heat will cause the heating elements to be partly filled with air.
-The system can work properly in applications where the heat can be modulated directly in the boiler, as applications for warehouses, garages and so on.
-The system should be avoided where it is necessary to individually modulate each radiator or heat exchanger.
+The system can work properly in applications where the heat can be modulated directly in the boiler, like applications for warehouses, garages and so on.
+The system should be avoided where individually modulating of each radiator or heat exchanger is required.

-The condensate draines back to the boiler and during stops the system fills with air.
+The condensate draines back to the boiler and during stops the system is filled with air.
 This makes the design suitable for temporarily heated application working under water freezing conditions.

 The simple system can be modified to the